Winter self-care ideas for mental health

 Schedule a physical if you haven’t had one already this year, and also arrange to see a mental health professional, someone you can talk to as a guide if you are feeling stuck or blue or have areas that you are not able to handle on your own.

-Shopping for new winter clothes, and house furnishings can be so fun and therapeutic. if your budget allows go and buy some comforts coats sweaters fuzzy socks and comfy boots?
-I am not much for fashion.
-I like it but the comfort but looking nice is nice too.
-And there are so many cute and comfy winter outfits to chose from.
+And there are so many cute and comfy winter outfits to choose from.
 Winter clothes can be so chic.
 Just step out in style and this alone will lift your spirit.

-Get some warm new PJ, also and slip them on after a nice warm scented bath.
-Really so so comfy!
+Get some warm new PJs, also, and slip them on after a nice warm scented bath.
+Really so comfy!
 You will feel renewed.
 It’s like having a spa in your own house.

 There is beauty in the spirit of Christmas especially if you are shopping is not hurried.
 Go out shopping with someone you love, and take time to stop at a quiet cafe and have some gourmet coffee or hot cocoa.
-Of course that just making shopping even better.
+Of course, that just makes shopping even better.

 Take Vitamin Supplements

-- One vitamin supplement you may need during the winter months and beyond is vitamin D.
+One vitamin supplement you may need during the winter months and beyond is vitamin D supplements.

 - Vitamin B complex.
 B vitamins are important for energy production, and some like B 6 are also involved in nerve function, therefore, affecting how you feel.
 Vitani B 9 folate, is especially important in brain function.